4 Frequently (Un)Asked Questions about Social Media

 1. Should I be using _________ (insert Twitter, Snapchat, Instagram, Pinterest, etc.)?

 This questions usually presents in one of two ways.

 - I don’t like _______, so I’m not doing it.
 Am I supposed to be?

 - I’m on everything, but it’s too much work.
 Should I be on everything?

-The answer is, it depends on your customer.
+The answer is, it depends on your bank or credit union’s customer.
 Hopefully, you’ll have a strategy that will uncover a persona and how you should “talk” to that person via social media.
 If your persona spends time on Twitter, then you should be there too, despite any personal opinions.
 If your ideal customer uses Instagram, then you should be on that platform.

 The flip side holds true, too.
 If your client doesn’t use Twitter, then don’t waste your time there.
 When resources and time are limited, spend them where you know you’ll get the biggest return on your investment.

-Remember: YOU are not your customer and your personal opinions should not influence what’s best for the business.
+Remember: YOU are not your customer and your personal opinions should not influence what’s best for your bank or credit union.
 Look at social media through your customer’s eyes.
 Choose platforms where they spend the majority of their time.

 2. How often should I post on Facebook?